 The actor’s life

 Most theaters are founded, and run, by directors.
 Marsh is one of a handful of actors to launch a company in the Twin Cities.
-There’s always a suspicion such companies are self-serving, especially if the founder is a former ingénue who is aging out of such roles.

 ”She may have started the theater in part because she wanted to be onstage more, but it’s certainly larger than anyone’s vanity project,” said Wingert.
 “Truth be told, [onstage] she’s a terrific and very giving scene partner.”